TIY-ATL-ROR-2015-May/lectures/w05-views/tue/questions.md

 1. You will need two terminals to do this assignment.
    One to run the client and one to run the server.

+2. You can stop the server by typing `Control-C Control-C`.

+3. When you make changes to the server, you will need to restart the server (but not the client!) for them to take effect.

 ## Normal Mode